Donald Trump’s Approval On Economy Up 7 Points Since Impeachment Inquiry, According To New Poll

 The poll shows that 49 percent of Americans said they approve of the president’s handling of the economy, up from 42 percent in September.
 Another 40 percent say they disapprove, a 10-point drop from 50 percent in the same time period.

-The numbers suggest some respondents link economic outlook with how favorably they view the president — something that is not lost on the president.
+The numbers suggest some respondents link economic outlook with how favorably they view Trump — something that is not lost on the president.

 “How do you get Impeached when you have done NOTHING wrong (a perfect call), have created the best economy in the history of our Country, rebuilt our Military, fixed the V.A.
 (Choice!), cut Taxes & Regs, protected your 2nd A, created Jobs, Jobs, Jobs, and soooo much more?
 Crazy!” he posted on Twitter last week.

-Some analysts indicate that Trump’s pathway to reelection is through the economy, pointing to unemployment at a 50-year low, stocks at an all-time high and forecasters projecting growth into 2020.
+Some analysts indicate that Trump’s pathway to reelection is through the economy, pointing to unemployment being at a 50-year low and stocks at an all-time high, while forecasters project growth into 2020.

 “If the status quo continues, he’ll win,” Moody’s Analytics chief economist Mark Zandi told NBC News.

-However, in recent polling, the president’s overall approval rating remains low, with 52.1 percent of Americans disapproving of the job he’s doing with 44.1 percent approving, according to averages compiled by RealClearPolitics.
+However, in recent polling, the president’s overall approval rating remains low, with 52.1 percent of Americans disapproving of the job he’s doing and 44.1 percent approving, according to averages compiled by RealClearPolitics.

 In that same poll, 55 percent of respondents say they believe the president has been treated fairly by the House throughout the impeachment inquiry.
 For his part, Trump has stated the entire process is “not fair.”